How to Detect Leaks

 - You see water puddles on the floor.

-If you discover water leaking from the base of your toilet it may just be that the t-bolts which fasten the toilet to the floor need to be tightened or the seal needs renewing.
-The most common problem with leaking toilets is when the flapper valve fails to seat properly and form a tight seal against the valve seat. (a flapper valve is a type of valve used in flush toilets.
+- The most common problem with leaking toilets is when the flapper valve fails to seat properly and form a tight seal against the valve seat. (a flapper valve is a type of valve used in flush toilets.
 It creates the watertight seal in the toilet tank that holds the water until flushing).

 If you cannot find where the water is coming from, open the lid of the toilet and drop a little food colouring into the water and wait to see if you can identify where the water is coming from.
 Most leaking toilets are inexpensive to repair but left alone can cause more damage to your flooring and or ceilings (if an upstairs toilet).
 We would advise you call in a professional plumber to avoid additional damage.